-Innovation and investment by the mobile industry continues to have an enormous impact on the lives of billions of people around the world.
+Innovation and investment by the mobile industry continue to have an enormous impact on the lives of billions of people around the world.
 Mobile doesn’t just deliver connectivity, it empowers people through an ever-growing range of mobile-enabled services.

-The Internet of Things (IoT) is set to have a huge impact on our daily lives, helping us to reduce traffic congestion, improve care for the elderly, create smarter homes and offices, increase manufacturing efficiency, and more.
+The Internet of Things (IoT) is set to have a huge impact on our daily lives, helping us to reduce traffic congestion, improve care for the elderly, create smarter homes and offices, increase manufacturing efficiency and more.

 IoT involves connecting devices to the internet across multiple networks to allow them to communicate with us, applications and each other.
 It will add intelligence to devices that we make use of on a daily basis and in turn deliver positive impacts to both the economy and broader society.